cn0047/log/README.md

 Under the hood, this log works with web sockets so you will see logs immediately in your browser!

-With purpose to post something in your log stream use any code from examples below.
+With the purpose to post something in your log stream use any code from examples below.

 Bash: